What Are Training Zones? How to Calculate & Use Them

 Beta-blockers and some other medications suppress heart rate response, rendering %HRmax zones unreliable.
 Use perceived effort (out of 10) instead.

-Day-to-day vibes
+Day-to-day variation

-The Takeaways
+Key Takeaways

-The four-zone model here gives you intensity prescriptions for when you want to go easy or active recovery (bottom of zone 1), fat burning and aerobic base (top of zone 1 into zone 2), want to improve thresholds and exercise efficiency (zone 2 and 3), or max-out and increase speed (zone 4).
+Training zones can transform vague or poorly planned effort-based sessions into structured, periodised, and purposeful training programmes.
+The four-zone model here gives you intensity prescriptions for when you want to go easy or active recovery (bottom of zone 1), fat burning and aerobic base (top of zone 1 into zone 2), want to improve thresholds and exercise efficiency (zone 2 and 3), or max out and increase speed (zone 4).

-You can estimate your personal zones with a 30-minute time trial if you can access a professional test.
+For most athletes, zones 1 and 2 are the bread-and-butter day-to-day training [6].
+Zones 3 and 4 are targeted tools used intermittently and strategically for specific purposes.
+You can estimate your personal zones with a 30-minute exercise test if you can't access a professional test.
 Reassess it every 8 to 12 weeks as your fitness improves.
 Let your own physiology dictate your sessions rather than following someone else’s programme.

 Sources